nonara/ts-patch/README.md

 | _..._              |         | Provide your own custom options, which will be passed to the transformer                                      |

 _Note: Required options are bold_

+_As of v4, `isEsm` has been removed.
+Transformer module format is inferred from the file extension and package metadata._

 # Writing Transformers